slamora/brackets-wiki/Creating-and-Posting-Brackets-Hotfix-Releases.md

   * there is just one Brackets application shortcut (ie. that any previously installed, Sprint 34 or later shortcuts were overridden)
   * Brackets launches successfully
   * (Windows-only) there is just one entry to uninstall Brackets in Control Panel > Programs and Features list
+  * (Windows-only) the uninstaller completely removes the installed Brackets binaries

 ### Post the hotfix builds to Brackets.io